-To view detailed information about status items specific to the UPS model associated with the Management Card, see the online help.
+To view detailed information about status items specific to the UPS device associated with the NMC, see the online help.

-The types of model-specific information displayed include the following values:
+The types of model-specific information displayed include the following values, some of which are reported by phase for 3-phase UPS models:

-- Voltage, Current, and Frequency information, such as input and output voltage, input and output current, input frequency, input voltage in bypass mode, and minimum and maximum input voltage during the last minute. - UPS Load information, such as the load placed on the UPS in kVA or as a percentage of available kVA, Watts, or VAC. - Fault Tolerance information, such as redundant power available. - Battery information, such as available battery capacity, percentage of full battery capacity, battery output current, rated voltage capacity of batteries, amp-hour rating of battery cabinets, number of batteries installed, and number of faulty batteries. - Status of internal and external components, such as intelligence and power modules, circuit breaker box, external switch gear, and transformer.
+- Voltage, Current, and Frequency information, such as input and output voltage, input and output current, input frequency, input voltage in bypass mode, and minimum and maximum input voltage during the last minute. - UPS Load information, such as the load placed on the UPS in kVA or as a percentage of available kVA or Watts. - Fault Tolerance information, such as redundant power available. - Battery information, such as available battery capacity, percentage of full battery capacity, battery output current, rated voltage capacity of batteries, amp-hour rating of battery cabinets, number of batteries installed, and number of faulty batteries.